Signature mark

 A signature mark, in traditional bookbinding, is a letter, number or combination of either or both, which is printed at the bottom of the first page, or leaf, of a section.

-(The section is itself often known as a "signature", although technically this usage is incorrect.)
+The section is itself referred to as a signature, also called collation or gathering.

 The aim is to ensure that the binder can order the pages and sections in the correct order.
-Often the letters of the Latin alphabet have been used.
-The practice has been overtaken by advances in printing technology, and signature marks are rarely found in modern books.
+Often the letters of the Latin alphabet were used.

+The practice has been superseded by advances in printing and bookbinding technology.
+As a result, signature marks are rarely found in modern books.

 Contemporary use of signature marks

 A number of symbols traditionally used as binding signature marks were encoded in ISO 5426-2 and from there (to enable migration of data from the old standard) were transposed into Unicode.